 We run on Holacracy.
-In January 2019 Nightnurse Images adopted a new organisational structure.
+In January 2019 Nightnurse Images adopted a new organizational structure.
 It has been a steep learning process, that has brought a lot of meaningful outcomes to the company.
-In this article we present to you the concept of Holacracy and our reasons for switching to Holacracy.
+In this article, we present to you the concept of Holacracy and our reasons for switching to Holacracy.

 So, what is Holacracy and how does it work?

-Holacracy is a holistic organisational management system that focuses on, in a purposeful manner, optimizing a companies’ flexibility and productivity.
-It is based on the notion that companies should be sensing their organisation from the bottom-up: through the employees rather than top-down, through the management, in order to be innovative and progressive.
+Holacracy is a holistic organizational management system that focuses on, in a purposeful manner, optimizing a companies’ flexibility and productivity.
+It is based on the notion that companies should be sensing their organization from the bottom-up: through the employees rather than top-down, through the management, in order to be innovative and progressive.

-It functions on a defined set of rules and roles that individuals within the system comply with in order to contribute purposefully to growth of the larger system (the organisation).
-The system takes traditional organisational hierarchy and changes it with the intention to help nudge employees to self-organize and take bigger responsibility for own and organisational objectives.
+It functions on a defined set of rules and roles that individuals within the system comply with in order to contribute purposefully to the growth of the larger system (the organization).
+The system takes traditional organizational hierarchy and changes it with the intention to help nudge employees to self-organize and take a bigger responsibility for their own and organizational objectives.